-The Haven Center has the experience and know-how to safely and efficiently cultivate and product high quality, consistent, laboratory-tested marijuana and marijuana products.
+Haven Center has the experience and know-how to safely and efficiently serve customers and patients with high quality, consistent, laboratory-tested marijuana and marijuana products on Cape Cod and the surrounding communities in Barnstable County and Southeastern Massachusetts.

-The Haven Center is well-funded and well-positioned in the Massachusetts market and will contribute to the growth of the industry through a highly experienced team of successful operators working under an established framework of high quality standard operating procedures, research and development plans, and growth strategies.
-In doing so, The Haven Center looks forward to working cooperatively with the local community to help spread the benefits this market will yield.
+Haven Center is well-funded and well-positioned in the Massachusetts market and will contribute to the growth of the industry through a highly experienced team of successful operators working under an established framework of high quality standard operating procedures, research and development plans, and growth strategies.
+In doing so, Haven Center looks forward to working cooperatively with the local community to help spread the benefits this market will yield.